 3. Out-of-pocket charitable contributions

-4. Student loan interest paid by Mom and Dad
+4. Student loan interest paid by you or someone else

-In the past, if parents paid back a student loan incurred by their children, no one got a tax break.
+In the past, if parents or someone else paid back a student loan incurred by a student, no one got a tax break.
 To get a deduction, the law said that you had to be both liable for the debt and actually pay it yourself.
 But now there’s an exception.
-If Mom and Dad pay back the loan, the IRS treats it as though they gave the money to their child, who then paid the debt.
-So a child who’s not claimed as a dependent can qualify to deduct up to $2,500 of student loan interest paid by Mom and Dad.
+You may know that you might be eligible to take a deduction but even if someone else pays back the loan, the IRS treats it as though they gave you the money, and you then paid the debt yourself.
+So, a student who’s not claimed as a dependent can qualify to deduct up to $2,500 of student loan interest paid by you or by someone else.

 A tax credit is so much better than a tax deduction—it reduces your tax bill dollar for dollar.
 So missing one is even more painful than missing a deduction that simply reduces the amount of income that’s subject to tax.